jlgill/gillson-owui-on-azure/README.md

 - **Microsoft Foundry** with multiple models (GPT, Grok, Mistral, Llama, DeepSeek) using Managed Identity
 - **Application Gateway** with custom domain and SSL termination
 - **API Management** Delegate API keys per team/user(s) with token tracking, usages, Entra policy validation
-- **No secrets!** Managed Identity + OIDC throughout
+- **No secrets!** Managed Identity + OIDC throughout*
 - **Infrastructure as Code** using Bicep with Azure Verified Modules
-- **Secure by default** using internal ingresses and private endpoints*
+- **Secure by default** using internal ingresses and private endpoints**

+> [!NOTE]
+> *Azure Container Apps still [requires Storage Account Access Keys for Azure File SMB mount?](https://learn.microsoft.com/en-us/azure/container-apps/storage-mounts-azure-files?tabs=bash#set-up-a-storage-account) :(
-> Note: *At the time of writing the 'New' Foundry account does not support BYOD/Fully private networking yet.
+> **At the time of writing the 'New' Foundry account does not support BYOD/Fully private networking yet.
 It has been secured via ACL in this demo.

 ## Prerequisites